The Condemned Village

-Das verurteilte Dorf (The Condemned Village) is an East German propaganda film directed by Martin Hellberg.
-It was released in 1952.
-The film is about a man who returns from a Soviet prisoner-of-war camp to his home village in occupied West Germany and leads a resistance to the American military's plans to demolish the village to build an airfield.
+The Condemned Village (German: Das verurteilte Dorf) is a 1952 East German propaganda film directed by Martin Hellberg.The film is about a man who returns from a Soviet prisoner-of-war camp to his home village in occupied West Germany and leads a resistance to the American military's plans to demolish the village to build an airfield.
 The film was commissioned to build East German opposition to the United States and support for the Soviet Union during the early Cold War.

 Plot

 Farmer Heinz Weimann returns to his small Bavarian village of Bärenweiler after several years in Soviet captivity.
 He tells his neighbors, who have been subject to anti-Soviet propaganda disseminated by the Nazi Party and the American occupation forces, that the Soviets have treated him well.
 His old sweetheart Käthe has married another man, Fritz Vollmer, but he is not concerned with that.
 His joy on returning home is interrupted when the mayor announces that the U.S. Army intends to destroy the village and to build an airfield on its lands, in preparation for a confrontation with the Soviet Union.

 The people turn to the government and to the local bishop, but receive no assistance.
 Led by Heinz, they turn to peaceful protests.
 All residents refuse to leave their homes, except Vollmer.
 Heinz is arrested and imprisoned.
 Trade unions from throughout the Federal Republic of Germany mobilize to aid the villagers.
 When the United States Military Police arrives to evict the inhabitants, thousands of workers arrive in Bärenweiler, and the Americans are forced to leave and abandon their plans to build the airfield.